 These experiences only add more passion for encouraging the inclusion of SDOH data in public health strategies and crafting initiatives around targeting SDOH in communities.
 Ingesting SDOH data can open doors to the most precise care coordination beyond diagnosable conditions like mental illnesses.

 Fortunately, there are data sources that can reveal nutritional inequities, financial disparities, and additional home or community stressors, among others.
 This data allows providers to find the “needles in the haystack,” the golden nuggets that immediately let a care manager know that this patient is at a higher risk for serious health consequences.

 Health promotion is not enough.
 A value-based care organization is only as healthy as the community it serves.
 Technology must be a part of the solution when it comes to confronting social determinants of health.

 As I reflect on Kate and Jerry’s conversation, it cannot be minimized just how vitally important our work is.
 We are not only collectively working towards saving the overburdened healthcare system, but we are also closing gaps and reducing disparities through innovative, diligent health care services, and that is noble work.

 Explore SDOH and Care Management in the Lightbeam Education Center

 Success Story: Compassionate Care Management in a Moment of Need

-Shelley Davis, MSN, RNC, CCM is Lightbeam’s Clinical Engagement Manager.
+Shelley Davis, MSN, RNC, CCM is Lightbeam’s VP of Clinical Strategy.